 If you’re ready to take the plunge and try to make a career as a fashion stylist, the first thing you need to do is get a little experience and knowledge under your belt.
 There is a lot more to dressing someone or shopping for them than finding pretty clothing.
 Knowledge of fabric, fit issues, designer details, and clothing brands is imperative to doing your job well.
 Clients come in all shapes, sizes, and budgets, so you need to be prepared to handle any need!

 Staying up to date on fashion industry trends is also important.
 While not every client is looking to dress like a Vogue cover model, you can gain great insight into what’s new, what’s available, and how you can make it work for the current job.
-Magazines and fashion blogs can offer great insight into what people are shopping for and the common fit issues that are faced – clients who are petite, plus-size, tall, short, 16 or 86!
+Magazines and personal style blogs can offer great insight into what people are shopping for and the common fit issues that are faced – clients who are petite, plus-size, tall, short, 16 or 86!

 Maybe you only want to offer personal shopping services, or only do closet audits.
 You can find where you really excel!
 You don’t have to offer every type of styling or shopping service under the sun, start by offering a couple of different options and then build up or remove things that don’t suit your skills.
 Typical services by a fashion stylist include: